-(1) Any evidence seized by or produced to the constable under section 22 is to be retained by him until he is given a notice under subsection (2) or authorised to release it under section 25.

-(2) If-

-(a) the overseas freezing order was accompanied by a request for the evidence to be sent to a court or authority mentioned in section 13(2), or the territorial authority may by notice require the constable to send the evidence to the court or authority that made the request.
+- (1) Any evidence seized by or produced to the constable under section 22 is to be retained by him until he is given a notice under subsection (2) or authorised to release it under section 25. - (2) If- - (a) the overseas freezing order was accompanied by a request for the evidence to be sent to a court or authority mentioned in section 13(2), or - (b) the territorial authority subsequently receives such a request, the territorial authority may by notice require the constable to send the evidence to the court or authority that made the request.